DLR-RM/stable-baselines3/docs/modules/ddpg.rst

 .. note::

-    The default policies for DDPG differ a bit from others MlpPolicy: it uses ReLU instead of tanh activation, to match the original paper
+    The default policy for DDPG uses a ReLU activation, to match the original paper, whereas most other algorithms' MlpPolicy uses a tanh activation. to match the original paper